mstocco/mariostoc.co/content/traininglog/20220724-ironman2022-5weeksout.md

 ### NOTES
 Total Time: **60 Minutes** &nbsp; Run: **10 km**

 First run with my neighbours in almost 2 months.

 The pace started slow and gradually increased over the course of the hour.
 I was feeling ok with the added push near the end; muscles were perfused and I was getting next to no complaints from my little toe.
-We were brushing up against 5:30/km until the final rise up _Culduthel Road_.
+We were brushing up against 5:30/km on the false flat until the final rise up _Culduthel Road_.

 It was a warm one.

 <!---->
 ## TUESDAY JUL 26 ☀️